brightbox/puppet-git-receiver/README.md

 It uses the path `modules/` as the puppet modules path.

-If only considers the master branch, ignoring all other branches.
+Ii only considers the master branch, ignoring all other branches.
 If the validation or the apply return any errors, the update is rejected (i.e: the master head is not updated).